freifunk/videoodyssee-api/ansible/README.md

     ```
 4. You can get the GOCD ACCESS_KEY from your GoCD server.
 You can read more about GoCD access tokens [here](https://docs.gocd.org/current/configuration/access_tokens.html).
+5. API_KEY is the API key of VOCTOWEB.
-5. JWT_SECRET is a secret key which will used for JWT authentication.
+6. JWT_SECRET is a secret key which will used for JWT authentication.
-6. Email and password will the credentials of our videodyssee dashboard.
+7. Email and password will the credentials of our videodyssee dashboard.
-7. Replace the PIPELINE_URL and VOCTOWEB_URL with your pipline and voctoweb addresses.
+8. Replace the PIPELINE_URL and VOCTOWEB_URL with your pipline and voctoweb addresses.

 ## Deploy